poppy-project/poppy-docs/en/getting-started/program-the-robot.md

 ### Through the REST API

-On top of the Snap_!_ and Python options, it was really important for us to provide another way of accessing and controlling your robot accessible from any device or language.
-Thus, all our Poppy robots are providing a REST API, meaning that the most important features of the robot can be access through HTTP GET/POST requests.
+On top of the Snap_!_ and Python options, we wanted to provide another way of accessing and controlling your robot from any device or language.
+Poppy robots are providing a REST API.
+The most important features of the robot can be access through HTTP GET/POST requests.

-From a more practical point of view, this allows to:
+From a more practical point of view, this allows you to:

-* **Write bridges to control Poppy robot in any language** (awesome contributors have already written [Matlab](#TODO) and [Ruby](#TODO) wrappers).
+* **Write bridges to control Poppy robot in any language** (awesome contributors have already written [Matlab](https://github.com/joelortizsosa/Connection-Poppy-Matlab) and [Ruby](https://github.com/poppy-project/pypot/tree/master/samples/REST/ruby) wrappers).
-* Easily **design web apps** connect to your robot (such as the [monitor interface](#TODO)).
+* **Design web apps** connected to your robot, such as the [monitor interface](https://github.com/poppy-project/poppy-monitor) (also a contribution!).
-* Make your **robot interact with other connected device** such as a smartphone, intelligent sensors, or even your twitter account...
+* Make your **robot interact with other connected devices** such as a smartphone, intelligent sensors, or even your twitter account...